opengeospatial/bblock-template/README.md

 ### JSON schema

-If a `schema.json` (or `schema.yaml`) file is found, it is not necessary to add the `schema` property to `bblock.json`; it will be done automatically on the OGC Building Blocks Register. `ldContext` however, is not auto-generated.
+If a `schema.json` (or `schema.yaml`) file is found, it is not necessary to add the `schema` property to `bblock.json`; it will be done automatically on the OGC Building Blocks Register.
+The same thing applies to the `context.jsonld` file and the `ldContext` property.

 References to the schemas of other building blocks can be added using `$ref`.
 The special `$_ROOT_/` directory can be used to refer to the root of the central OGC Building Blocks tree.